zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-one-not-condition.md

 In summary:

-- If only the `Note` value is different, the customer should not be updated
+- If the `Name` or `Email` value is different to the database, the customer can be updated
-- If another value is different, the customer can be updated
+- If the `Name` or `Email` value is equal to the database, the customer cannot be updated

 ## Solution